JO901/Hello-World-Extension/README.md

 -automatically start the app when the browser starts https://developer.chrome.com/docs/extensions/reference/api/runtime#concepts and https://developer.chrome.com/extensions/runtime#event-onStartup (call chrome API to add an event listener for onStart so we can do this)
 - onstartup
 - add a little alert sound
+-gifs
 - add intervals (10sec on, 5sec off, etc, whatever)

 MVP
 -Timer to start and to end the stretch period
     -Button to start or to reschedule or reject

-    -Counter appears when the stretch period starts -/using Date.now() method to create a timer -Using DOM manipulation to update the counter in the html file
+[Complete] -Counter appears when the stretch period starts
+        -/using Date.now() method to create a timer -Using DOM manipulation to update the counter in the html file